samithiwat/samithiwat-frontend/README.md

 # Hi there 👋

-Greetings, I'm Samithiwat Boonchai, a 2nd-year Computer Engineering student, Chulalongkorn University.
+Greetings, I'm Samithiwat Boonchai, a 2nd-year Computer Engineering student, at Chulalongkorn University.

-I'm a back-end and devops engineering, mostly backend stuff, ambitious in software engineering.
-I love to collabor with the others.
-At this time I'm looking for a part time job please contact me if you are interesting I hope experience and skill are exactly that you are looking for.
+I'm a backend and DevOps engineering, mostly backend stuff, ambitious software engineering.
+I love to collaborate with others.
+At this time I'm looking for a part-time job please contact me if you are interesting I hope experience and skill are exactly what you are looking for.

 ## Programming Languages